chuhuy/eks/00-k8s-fundamentals/20-secrets.md

 ✅ You can see all variables from `app-secret`.
 From application code, you don't have to decode the secret value again.

+‼️ Please remember that `secret` is not encrypted.
+Only encoded.
+Do not push your secret on public repo.

+‼️ `Secret`is not encrypted in ETCD.

+‼️ Anyone can create Pod/Deployment in same namespace can access secret as well.
+Configure least-privilege access to Secrets - RBAC

+‼️ Consider to use AWS Secret Manager to manage secret outside of k8s cluster.